tristanpoland/Luminal/README.md

 ### Global Functions

-For convenience, Luminal also provides global functions (though these use thread-local storage):
+For convenience, Luminal also provides global functions (only available with `std` feature):

 ```rust
 use luminal::{spawn, block_on};